-To make this ice cream, all you need is 5 simple ingredients.
-Raspberries, a little sugar, heavy cream, a can of sweetened condensed milk, and vanilla extract.
+To make this no-churn ice cream, all you need is 5 simple ingredients.
 I’ll bet you have these in your kitchen already! 😉

 This ice cream can be stored in the freezer for up to 1 month, but trust me, it won’t last that long!